Kaden Honeycutt: NASCAR Craftsman Truck Series

 On October 1, 2024, it was announced that Honeycutt would drive full-time for Niece Motorsports No. 45 starting in 2025.
 However on August 4, 2025, Niece announced that they had released Honeycutt effective immediately after he signed an agreement with a different manufacturer for the 2026 season.
 Honeycutt, who was 73 points above the playoff cutoff line at the time of the release, drove in the No. 02 Chevrolet for Young's Motorsports at Watkins Glen to maintain playoff eligibility.
 After that, he substituted for an injured Stewart Friesen at Halmar Friesen Racing, driving the No. 52 Toyota for the rest of the season starting at Richmond.
 Despite not winning a race, Honeycutt qualified for the Playoffs and was able to advance to the Championship 4.
 Honeycutt would eventually finish third in the point standings.

+On December 5, 2025, it was announced that Honeycutt will drive full-time for Tricon Garage in the No. 11 Toyota for the 2026 season.
+He scored his first career Truck Series victories at Watkins Glen and Richmond.
+In "The Chase", Honeycutt won at Kansas.

 NASCAR Xfinity Series

 On April 11, 2023, it was announced that Honeycutt would attempt to make his NASCAR Xfinity Series debut at Martinsville Speedway for CHK Racing.
 Honeycutt made the race after qualifying 33rd.
 He finished 38th after suffering an engine failure on lap 83.